KonstantinosChalikias/Econometric-Modeling-of-GDP-Time-Series-Panel-Data-Analysis/README.md

-# Econometric-Modeling-of-GDP-Time-Series-Panel-Data-Analysis
+Econometric Modeling of GDP Growth

-Time series and panel econometric analysis of GDP dynamics across six major economies (1979–2019).
-Applied ARIMA models, structural break detection, and Random Effects panel modeling to identify key drivers of GDP growth and generate forecasts with strong predictive accuracy (MAE ≈ 0.0046).
+This project analyzes the GDP dynamics of six major economies — France, Germany, Italy, Japan, the United Kingdom, and the United States, using time series and panel econometric methods.
+The study covers quarterly data from 1979–2019 and investigates both domestic and international drivers of GDP growth.